Mary Kouyoumdjian

 Commissioned by Alarm Will Sound/ in residence at EMPAC / in collaboration with director and writer Nigel Maister and projection artist Kevork Mourad

-Amplified sinfonietta, audio playback, film, staging/ 90'
+Amplified Chamber Orchestra, audio playback, film, staging/ 90'

+The work is anchored in four distinct voices of refugees and resettlement workers who have immigrated to New York: Afghan pianist, Milad Yousufi, and refugee resettlement workers (themselves refugees), Getachew “Gee-Gee” Bashir (Ethiopia), Hani Ali (Somalia), and Akil Aljaysh (Iraq).
 Milad Yousufi fled to New York from Kabul, where he lived under the Taliban’s threat for pursuing music.
-His story of painting piano keys on paper to teach himself to play in silence, thus avoiding life-threatening censure from the authorities, gives the piece its name.
+His experiences of drawing piano keys on paper to teach himself to play in silence, thus avoiding life-threatening censure from the authorities, gives the piece its name.
 Getachew Bashir, a high-ranking judge in Ethiopia, left his country when the judiciary and his independence threatened to become co-opted by the regime.
 Hani Ali was a child of the refugee experience, born on the run and coming of age as a young girl negotiating the terrors of being stateless in a displacement camp.
-Akil Aljaysh—from a prominent family—fled Iraq after being tortured, and worked his way through Syria and Lebanon to the US.
-The testimonies of these men and women, recounted to Kouyoumdjian and Maister in field recordings they made in New York and Rochester, form the basis of a narrative that is integrated into the live musical performance.
-Paper Pianos further incorporates the extraordinary hand drawings of Kevork Mourad which animate the narrative, evoke the journeys of the participants, and serve as a physical element with which Alarm Will Sound’s musicians interact.
+Akil Aljaysh, from a prominent family, fled Iraq after being tortured and worked his way through Syria and Lebanon to the United States.

 They Will Take My Island (2020)